 Instructions

 - Make the rice.
-Add 300g (1 ½ cups) of rice to a small pot along with 1 teaspoon of salt and 540g (2 ¼ cups) of water.
+Add 1 cup of rice to a small pot along with 1 ½ cups of water.
 Set the pot over medium heat.
-Once the top of the water is looking a little foamy and starting to bubble, turn the heat to low and put the lid on your pot.
+Once the top of the water looks a little foamy and starts to bubble, reduce the heat to low and put the lid on your pot.
 If your pot doesn’t have a lid, use a wooden board or a plate.
-Leave it there with the lid on, undisturbed, for 12 minutes.
+Leave it with the lid on, undisturbed, for 12 minutes.
 After 12 minutes, turn the heat off and remove the pan from the stovetop.
 Let it sit for another 10 minutes, then fluff up the rice with a fork and get ready to serve.

 - Cook the chicken.
-Set a large frying pan over medium heat, then add the butter and let it melt.
-Add the chicken to the pan and cook for a couple of minutes on each side, until the chicken is starting to brown.
+Set a large, high-sided skillet or pan over medium heat, then add the butter and let it melt.
+Add the chicken, ideally on one layer to encourage even browning, to the pan and cook for a couple of minutes on each side, until the chicken starts to brown.
 Add the crushed garlic cloves.
 Cook, stirring through the chicken, for another minute.

-- Add the tomato paste and tomato sauce.
-At this point, add the 6 tablespoons of tomato paste and 1 tablespoon of tomato sauce, and stir them through the chicken for a few minutes to intensify the flavour.
+- Add the tomato paste and tomato ketchup.
+At this point, add the 6 tablespoons of tomato paste and 1 tablespoon of tomato ketchup, and stir them through the chicken for a few minutes to intensify the flavor.

 Notes